officialbishowb/php-tg-bot/README.md

-# Php Telegram Bot manager
+# 🛑Php Telegram Bot manager

 <h2>This Php code is designed to manage a simple Telegram Bot</h2>
 <h3>It has also some extra function for people who do <b>Giveaway</b> in Telegram</h3>